 What is CBT?

 Cognitive-Behavioural Psychotherapy (CBT) is a present-focused talking therapy supported by many years evidence-based scientific research.
-In CBT, we look at our problems by learning about the relationship between how we think about ourselves, or how we perceive our relationship with others and the world around us, and how this affects our emotions and our behaviours (what we do in response).
+In CBT, we look at our problems by learning about the relationship between how we think about ourselves, our relationships with others and the world around us, and how this affects our emotions and what we do in response.

-CBT can be described as an active talking therapy and the focus is to help someone get a better understanding of their problem, for example what makes someone worry or feel anxious.
-We then identify goals and treatments based on the changes a client would like to see by the end of the therapy, for example, what you like to be doing differently?
-What would your life look like if you had better ways to cope with depression?
+CBT is an active talking therapy whereby the focus is to help you get a better understanding of your difficulties so that we can find ways to help you cope with worry, anxiety or depression in your daily life.
+We also base our treatment on what you would like to gain from the sessions.
+What changes would you like to see by the end of the therapy?
+For example, what you like to be doing differently in your life?
+What would your life look like if you had better ways to cope with anxiety or depression?

 Importantly, CBT is collaborative, whereby both client and therapist will put their heads together to find a shared understanding of the problem, to help someone to cope with and address these difficulties in their life.
 In CBT, you are ultimately you are the expert in your own life and experiences.
 Our aim in therapy is to help you to develop the understanding and skills to better manage your difficulties.

 What is the relationship between CBT and Mindfulness?

 Cognitive-Behavioural Therapy has integrated Mindfulness-Based approaches as it evolved in recent decades.
 ‘Third-wave’ CBT shifts focus to mindfulness, acceptance, and self-compassionate approaches to dealing with our life challenges, such as a racing mind or difficult, painful emotions.
 For example, traditional CBT focuses on reappraising our difficult thought processes to change what we feel, and what we do to keep the problem going in our daily lives.